Anthos clusters on AWS (GKE on AWS) supports the following authentication methods:

 gcloud anthos create-login-config.

-Anthos clusters on AWS uses the
+Anthos clusters on AWS uses the gcloud CLI to request and

 obtain the ID token and other OIDC values in the